Spaces of initial conditions for quartic Hamiltonian systems of Painlev\'e and quasi-Painlev\'e type: Geometric approach for quasi-Painlev e type systems

 We briefly recall how to construct the Okamoto's space of initial conditions, but refer to the works~\cite{Okamoto1979,Takano97,Takano99} for a more detailed description.
 Originally, Okamoto \cite{Okamoto1979} found, for each of the six Painlev\'e equations, a rational surface that is uniformly foliated by the integral curves of the Hamiltonian flow of the system in an extended phase space.
 Starting from a compact (Hirzebruch) surface, Okamoto obtained the space of initial conditions by removing some inaccessible curves (or vertical leaves) from the surface through a process involving $8$-point blow-ups.
 Depending on the exact form of the Hamiltonian system and the initial compact surface, the number of blow-ups can deviate from this as the resulting surface after all blow-ups may not be in a minimal form, so that a number of blow-downs may be required.
 Indeed, the number of points at which the surface is blown-up is not an invariant for the system, whereas the minimal configuration of inaccessible curves to be removed is.
 In~\cite{Takano97,Takano99} it is shown that the spaces of initial conditions uniquely define the Hamiltonian system for each Painlev\'e equation.
-As we will see, in the quasi-Painlev\'e case, this uniqueness aspect is no longer true in general, as we encounter ($1$-parameter families of) equations with isomorphic spaces of initial conditions, which are not related via bi-rational transformations.
+As we will see, in the quasi-Painlev\'e case, this uniqueness aspect is no longer true in general, as although the conditions obtained restrict the coefficient functions of the equations, there are generally still arbitrary functions remaining in the Hamiltonian.

 From a complex analysis point of view, we are interested in determining the local behaviour of the solutions of the system around the movable singularities.
-To achieve this description the system, typically affected by points of indeterminacy, undergoes a process of regularisation, via blow-up transformations.
+To achieve this, the system, typically exhibiting points of indeterminacy on an augmented phase space, undergoes a process of regularisation, via blow-up transformations.
 As we already mentioned, the starting point is a polynomial Hamiltonian system with $H\big(x(z),y(z);z\big)$ in the form